 Spike Santee is a perfectly normal boy growing up in western Oregon in the 1950s and 1960s.
 Normal, save for the fact he feels himself predestined for greatness, and wishes he were someone else, somewhere else.

 Santee falls in love with a Norwegian high school exchange student and follows her to Norway.
 There he has a near-death experience, learns his first love vs. lust life lesson, and has an unfortunate run-in with a wealthy Mormon.

-He flees Norway under cover of darkness for the relative safety of Stockholm, Sweden, where he encounters a drug-smuggling US Army captain, a singing liquor store saleswoman, has dinner with a Nobel laureate, forms a basketball team with Vietnam War deserters from Mississippi and Louisiana, discusses Steinbeck with a band of gypsies, goes to work for the Pakistani foreign service, helps create Bangladesh, avoids being killed by a jealous Finnish husband, nearly ends up in East Berlin with the sultry voice of Radio Free Sweden, and finally escapes back to North America, older but not particularly wiser, hotly pursued by a gangly gaggle of hitmen from Salt Lake City.
+He flees Norway under cover of darkness for the relative safety of Stockholm, Sweden, where he encounters a drug-smuggling US Army captain, a singing liquor store saleswoman, has dinner with a Nobel laureate, forms a basketball team with Vietnam War deserters from Mississippi and Louisiana, discusses Steinbeck with a band of gypsies, goes to work for the Pakistani foreign service, helps create Bangladesh, avoids being killed by a jealous Finnish husband, nearly ends up in East Berlin with the sultry voice of Radio Free Sweden, gets high and finds enlightenment, courtesy of Wavy Gravy and Rolling Thunder at Woodstockholm, and finally escapes back to North America, older but not particularly wiser..

 Spike is wry, funny, sexy, and more than a little thought-provoking.
 As American as apple pie, as exotic as surströmming, it delivers a juicily entertaining look at an era that shaped the 21st century as surely as fake news now elects presidents.

 Delightfully irreverent… smart social and political commentary… rollicking pace… the who/what/when/where of the narrative deftly (and sometimes subversively) achieved… an absolute pleasure to read.